 - Sexual harassment

 - Personal harassment and psychological harassment.

 EVERY worker is entitled to work free of harassment!
 Intent is irrelevant- it is the effect that is important.

-You can also call the WSD’s WPS&H Intake Line at 204-789-0492 to report violence, harassment, or any other workplace safety and health concern.
+Call the WSD’s WPS&H Intake Line (SHARP Line) at 204-789-0492 or click here to report violence, harassment, or any other workplace safety and health concern.

 Contact the WTA office for further assistance in reporting and dealing with harassment or violence at work.